 China and Nepal have signed a new border agreement.
 Officially termed a Protocol it more?

-China and Nepal have signed a new border agreement.
+Background: China and Nepal have signed a new border agreement.
 Officially termed a Protocol it more accurately defines the border between Nepal and the Chinese autonomous region of Tibet, without making specific changes.
 Chinese Foreign Minister Huang Hua flew to Nepal for the signing.

 SYNOPSIS: Mr. Huang and his wife were met in Katmandu by Nepalese Foreign Minister K.B.
 Shahi.